onefrankguy/frankmitchell.org/posts/smoothly-scrolling-a-vertical-shooter-with-javascript.md

 <div style="position: absolute; right: 0; top: 0; display: block; width: 100%; text-align: right; margin: 0; line-height: 1" class="icon-small icon-square"><span id="world-scroll-fps">0</span> FPS</div>
 <div id="world-scroll-play" style="position: absolute; top: 0; left: 0" class="icon icon-small icon-square"><div class="icon-play"></div></div>
 </div>

+## Credits ##

+Graphics for the grass and flowers come from a sprite set by [Urbansquall][].
+They where posted to the Game Poetry blog back in 2009, and I'd kept them around on my hard drive since, waiting for a project.
+Guess this tutorial is it.

 <script type="text/javascript">
 ;(function () {